From The Director

 Let your creativity run wild while you earn volunteer hours!
 The Foundation’s Gala Committee is currently building our grade level basket teams.
 This is a fun way to get involved, meet other PCK parents, and participate in some healthy competition.
 Please sign up here to join in the fun!

 Love And Logic Is Back In 2020

 If you missed the Love and Logic course this fall, you have another chance to get this powerful training in February.
 We use Love and Logic principles at school, and parents have great success using them at home as well.
 The course will run on Mondays from 6:00pm – 8:00pm from February 3 – March 9.
 You can learn more about it and register here.

 Thank You, Safety Dads!

-You can get more details and sign-up to be a Safety Dad using the following link:
+You can get details about our Stand Up For Safety program and sign-up to be a Safety Dad using the following link.

 Congratulations to Aiden Vidal (8th grade) and the Arapahoe Warriors Bantam Travel Hockey team for their win over Thanksgiving weekend at the Regional Silver Stick tournament.
 They went undefeated and beat the Littleton Hawks in the championship game.
 They now advance to the International Silver Stick tournament in Ontario, Canada in January.
 Way to go, Aiden!